Every trainer has a NATIONAL AVERAGE but what is it, and what relevance has it to a wager?

-- Do we think Aidan O'Brien is only 1% superior to Richard Hannon?
-No.
+- Do we think Aidan O'Brien is only 1% inferior to Richard Hannon?
+NO!

 - Would we back a Simon Dow juvenile to beat a William Haggas horse on debut?
 No.

 - Would we be back an Evans, Moore, Hollinshead, Stronge, Dixon or Kelleway horse in any race?
-No, they simply do not have the commensurate figures conducive to profit (from a backing point of view)!
+No, they simply do not have the commensurate figures conducive to profit (at least from a backing point of view)!

 There are any amount of random factors that can affect a result and it takes small margins to win most races.
 These issues are more likely to be compounded if the horse is not ready or prepared for the particular task!
 Furthermore, if one accepts that handicap racing forms more than half of all races on the cards of UK race meetings a few pounds of improvement or decay can mean the difference between winning and finishing down the field.
 These margins are contained and embedded within the national averages.